civicrm/org.civicrm.contactlayout/README.md

 * Once installed, navigate to **Administer -> Customize Data and Screens -> Contact Summary Layouts** to open the editor.
 * Create one or more layouts, dragging the desired blocks from the palette.
 * Click the "New Block" button to create a block combining any contact fields you desire (including custom fields).
-* New blocks can be added to one or more layouts.
+* Your blocks can be added to one or more layouts.
 Editing a block in use by multiple layouts will affect them all.
+* The "Show" option can specify a contact type, e.g. if a layout is specifically designed for Organization contacts rather than individuals.
+* The "To" option can restrict a layout to be visible to only certain logged-in users.
-* When viewing a contact, the system will display the first layout in the list that applies to a given contact type being displayed **if** the logged-in user belongs to the specified group(s).
+* When a user views a contact, the first layout in the list which meets the "Show" and "To" criteria will be shown.
-* If no layout matches those criteria, the default system layout will be used.
+* If no layout matches the criteria, the default system layout will be used.

 ## Integrates with
 * [Shoreditch theme](https://github.com/civicrm/org.civicrm.shoreditch) - works with or without full theme override mode.
-* [Relationship block extension](https://github.com/eileenmcnaughton/org.wikimedia.relationshipblock) - provides an additional block for your layouts.
+* [Relationship block extension](https://github.com/eileenmcnaughton/org.wikimedia.relationshipblock) - provides a block for displaying important relationships.

 ## For developers